SharathN25/FreeRTOS_On_STM32F407Discovery/README.md

 ## STM32F407 Discovery Board
 The STM32F407 Discovery Board is a Microconctroller which is based on ARM Cortex-M4 Architecture.
 If you want to know about this MUC there is a detailed project made on how to use this MCU with all necessary information to get started here [STM32F407-Discovery](https://github.com/SharathN25/STM32F407-Discovery)

-## Setting Up FreeRTOS on STM32F407 Discovery Board
+## Running FreeRTOS on STM32F407 Discovery Board
 The first step is to download the **FreeRTOS**.
 Once you have donwloaded the FreeRTOS source files make sure you copy them into your project folder.
 Here I will be using **Keil uVision 5** IDE to set up freeRTOS.
 You can find detailed step to set up FreeRTOS below:

 * **[Setting Up FreeRTOS](https://github.com/SharathN25/FreeRTOS_On_STM32F407Discovery/tree/master/Seeting%20up%20FreeRTOS)** - Detailed steps do the initial FreeRTOS setup in Keil uVision 5.